 Islander fans hate the Rangers.
 They also don't like the Devils -- but their jealousy of our 3 Stanley Cups since 1995 leads them to say we are jealous of them for their 4 Cups, now long ago.
 Riiiight.

-At any rate, they don't especially hate us any more than Philadelphia, Pittsburgh, Washington or Boston.
+At any rate, they don't especially hate us any more than they hate Philadelphia, Pittsburgh, Washington or Boston.
 They certainly don't hate us as much as they hate the Rangers.
 A Ranger fan, wearing a Ranger jersey, took his life into his hands in and around the Nassau Coliseum.
-That is unlikely to change at the Barclays Center.
+That hasn't changed at the Barclays Center.
 A Devils fan, wearing Scarlet & Black, should be fine, as long as he doesn't provoke Islander fans.

 The number of concession stands and bathrooms increased greatly in the move from the Coliseum to the Barclays.
 Convenience was key, and no longer will a game with only 12,000 fans feel like rush hour on the Subway.